-Do not flush the toilet when the holding tank is full, as shown by the illuminated lamp on the "HOLDING TANK MONITOR" panel.
+Do not flush the toilet(s) when the holding tank is full, as shown by the illuminated red lamp on the "HOLDING TANK MONITOR", which is part of the salon d.c. panel.
 Continued flushing could severely damage the toilet system.